Erotica (song): Critical reception

-For Idolators Mike Wass, the song is Madonna's seventh best lead single, and one of her most "wildly experimental" and interesting.
 Morgan Troper, for Portland Mercury, named "Erotica" an example of "scary-sexy" Madonna, and one of her "five sexiest songs that aren't 'Like a Virgin'".
 Scott Kearnan from Boston.com wrote that, "No pop star of her fame has been this sexually transgressive before or since [...]
 Rihanna sings about 'S&M' like it’s a song about My Little Pony, but [Madonna] dishes on pain, pleasure, and power with the conviction of a whip crack"; he named "Erotica" the singer's sixth best.
 The song came in the 22nd position of Billboard magazine's list of Madonna's singles, with Lynch hailing it "the boldest, riskiest reinvention in a career full of them [...]
 An icy declaration that it was time to kick open the doors on kinks and own them without shame".
 El Hunt from NME wrote: "Defined by sleazy Shep Pettibone beats, orgasmic gasps, and choice lyrics [...] ['Erotica'] makes 50 Shades of Grey look tamer than a fully-domesticated alpaca".
 From the Official Charts Company, Justin Myers considered the Sex version of "Erotic" to be one of Madonna's "hidden gems".